mech/Notes/Design (Product)/UI.md

 ---

+> Quick pulls are a way to very easily go from editing a file to launch into a pull request.
+It is a nice simple flow thing that we've done to remove friction for your development.

+---

 > The UI is part of user's digital body language - [How UI twist your words](https://medium.com/user-experience-design-1/facebook-and-how-uis-twist-your-words-4ceedc5fd93#.838m03i70)

 > You have to zoom in and out between the general and the specific.